 Admission to all 300-level creative writing workshops is by application involving submission of a writing sample and permission of the instructor.
-Creative writing courses are open to non-majors as well as majors.
+Creative writing courses are open to non-majors as well as majors, but students are required to have completed at least one intro class in the genre in which they are applying.
 For specific course offerings, sample requirements and submission deadlines, contact the English department's administrative assistant.